cellular phone camera tips

 I took this camera phone picture with my old cheapo Motorola cell phone during a morning jog underneath a highway underpass.

-There was a nice large, soft light source and brought out the colors in the graffiti as well as the textures of the concrete wall.
+There was a nice large, soft light source from the sky and brought out the colors in the graffiti as well as the textures of the concrete wall.

 Most of the light was coming from the open sky to the left.
 If you are indoors, you can move your subject closer to a window or at least have them face toward the window.
 If it's possible turn a light on in the room.